Turn up the volume: Listening to phase transitions in hot dark sectors: Example: Hot dark Higgs bosons

 Another important quantity is the temperature ratio $\xi_\mathrm{n}$, which is fixed at the time of nucleation and evolve to later times by tracking the relevant degrees of freedom, see eq.~\eqref{eq:selfconsistentxi}.
 While we remain agnostic about the precise process that leads to different temperatures of the dark and visible sector, simple possibilities would be a difference of the number of degrees of freedom much earlier in the universe and/or the decay of a heavy particle species that heats the dark sector.
 In total, our set-up is therefore characterised by five parameters: the dark Higgs quartic coupling $\lambda$, the $\text{U}(1)_\text{D}$ gauge coupling $g$, the vev $v$, the dark Higgs lifetime $\tau$ and the temperature ratio $\xi_\text{n}$ at the nucleation time of the first-order phase transition.

 In practice, we first compute the details of the first-order phase transition, i.\,e.\ we determine the nucleation temperature $T_\text{DS}^\text{n}$, the inverse time scale $\beta/H$ and the transition strength $\alpha$.
 In a second step, the dilution factor $D_\text{SM}$ is computed as described in the previous chapter with the initial temperature for the evolution given by the time of decoupling of dark photons.
 As a final step, we then calculate $D$ according to eq.~\eqref{eq:DefD}.
 Having determined all these quantities, we can then compute the relevant redshift factors given in eqs.~\eqref{eq:FreqRedshift} and~\eqref{eq:Rh2} which enter the final GW spectrum in eq.~\eqref{eq:Omegaredshift}, linking the entire GW evolution from the time of bubble collisions up until the present day.
 These calculations are performed with a modified version of \textsc{CosmoTransitions}~\cite{Wainwright2011} described in more detail in appendix~\ref{app:updates}.
+This code is publicly available as \textsc{TransitionListener} at \url{https://github.com/tasicarl/TransitionListener}.

 We emphasize that a subtletly arises in this computation.
 For some parameter points the nucleation temperature is found to be smaller than the dark photon mass in the broken phase.
 In such a case the number of relativistic degrees of freedom in the dark sector changes discontinuously from four before the phase transition to one after the phase transition.\footnote{We have checked explicity that the dark Higgs boson is always to good approximation relativistic immediately after the phase transition.} Whenever this happens, we set the temperature of chemical decoupling $T_\text{DS}^\mathrm{cd}$ equal to the nucleation temperature $T_\text{DS}^\mathrm{n}$ (rather than to $m_{A^\prime}$) and assume four degrees of freedom for the evaluation of the nucleation criterion in eq.~\eqref{eq:nucleation}.
 This approximation accounts for our ignorance of out-of-equilibrium effects at the bubble wall.
 Indeed, the naively expected particle abundances may be modified by two additional processes known as ``bubble filtering'' \cite{Baker2019,Chway2019} and ``bubble expansion production'' of heavy particles \cite{Azatov2020,Azatov2021}.